A Guide to attractions and vacation spots in Northern Wisconsin to help you get the most of out upper Wisconin

 - Best Thing to do: Attend a Packers Game

 - Accommodation Options: There are plenty of great hotels and resorts in Green Bay.
-If you want to splurge, consider the Hyatt Regency Green Bay ****, while the Hampton Inn Green Bay Downtown *** is a great mid-range option as well.
-On VRBO, this East River home is super close to downtown.
+If you want to splurge, consider the Hyatt Regency Green Bay, while the Hampton Inn Green Bay Downtown is a great mid-range option as well.

-A trip to Green Bay is an must for any Wisconsin vacation as it is one of the top things to do in Northeast Wisconsin.
+A trip to Green Bay is a must for any Wisconsin vacation as it is one of the top things to do in Northeast Wisconsin.

 Do you want to know more about the things to do in Green Bay, Wisconsin?
 Why not watch a football game in Green Bay?
 Go to Lambeau Field to watch an on-going match.

 Come here in August to watch the team practicing live.
-The Green Bay team is simply legendary and famous across Wisconsin state! – Check game tickets here
+The Green Bay team is simply legendary and famous across Wisconsin state!
+You can purchase tickets online.

 Once done, head towards the Green Bay Packers Pro shop to collect some souvenirs.

 If you’re an outdoor buff, you should also consider driving up north to Door County.
-It’s only 44 miles away and it’s a paradise for hikers, fishermen and those who love lakeshore beaches. – Check activities in Green Bay here
+It’s only 44 miles away, a paradise for hikers, fishermen, and those who love lakeshore beaches.

 19. Go Camping in Northern Highland American Legion State Forest